 What is Firewall?

-A firewall plays a crucial role as a protective barrier between a computer network and external networks, such as the Internet, guaranteeing robust network security.
-It actively utilizes pre-established security rules to diligently monitor and regulate incoming and outgoing network traffic.
+A firewall is a crucial protective barrier between a computer network and external networks, such as the Internet, guaranteeing robust network security.
+It actively utilizes pre-established security rules to monitor and diligently regulate incoming and outgoing network traffic.
 By examining data packets and applying these rules, a firewall proactively strives to eliminate unauthorized access and effectively neutralize potential threats posed by malicious activities.

 To accomplish its objectives, a firewall examines the characteristics of data packets, including source and destination IP addresses, ports, protocols, and content.
-Based on these factors, it determines whether to permit or block the packets.
-This approach enables firewalls to effectively manage network traffic and provide defense against potential threats, such as unauthorized access attempts, malware infiltration, and other cyber risks.
+These factors determine whether to permit or block the packets.
+This approach enables firewalls to effectively manage network traffic and provide defence against potential threats, such as unauthorized access attempts, malware infiltration, and other cyber risks.

-Firewalls can be deployed in diverse forms, such as hardware appliances, software applications, or a combination.
-They can be strategically positioned within a network infrastructure, including at the network perimeter, between network segments, or on individual devices.
+Firewalls can be deployed as hardware appliances, software applications, or a combination.
+They can also be strategically positioned within a network infrastructure, including at the perimeter, between network segments, or on individual devices.
 This flexibility allows organizations to establish multiple layers of protection and create secure zones within their network architecture.

 Moreover, firewalls offer additional security functionalities beyond access control.
 For instance, Network Address Translation (NAT) allows multiple devices within a network to share a single public IP address, enhancing privacy and network management.
 Furthermore, firewalls often support Virtual Private Networks (VPNs), enabling secure remote access to the network, bolstering privacy, and ensuring encrypted communication channels.